laprej/photons/README.md

     ./render -input refloormapsobj/AE_Quads_Control.obj -num_photons_to_shoot 10000
 	./render -input refloormapsobj/AE_Quads_No_Transmit.obj -num_photons_to_shoot 10000

 Of course, shooting 10000 photons will take quite a while.
-Considering using a smaller number (such as 500 or 1000).
+Consider using a smaller number (such as 500 or 1000).